JoshPatNava/Portfolio/README.md

 # Portfolio
-My HTML Portfolio Website

-Hello, welcome to my portfolio, this is meannt to showcase all the projects that I have finished and are currently doing THANK YOU FOR VISITING
+WELCOME TO MY PORTFOLIO
+Hello my name is Josh Navarro and I am  CS student at CSUF and an aspiring Data Analyst, the website is fully built from HTML, but showcases a majority of skills from differing languages.
+Including SQL, Python, and R.

+#SQL Projects

+#Python Projects

+#R Projects

+THANK YOU FOR VISITING!